datanav/docs/configuration.rst

 Note that due to Docker naming conventions, the ``_id`` of the microservice must start with a ASCII letter or number character and the only non-letter or number characters allowed in the rest of the string are "_", "." or "-".

+Its ``_id`` should also contain only lower-case letters to avoid DNS lookup errors when used via by HTTP requests, for example in a URL system or via its proxy API.

 Properties
 ^^^^^^^^^^